First Season of BRAVO Reality TV Show "Work of Art" - 2010

 Once home, Eureka!
 I read about a current show of Jane Austen's manuscripts at the Morgan Library.
 There, printed in the New York Times, was a letter Austen had hand-written to her niece...backwards!
 I had not known this and I can only chalk it up to the mystery of art making.

-Inspired, I printed Edirp and Ecidujerp T-shirts, that I've been giving away ever since.
+Inspired, I printed Edirp and Ecidujerp T-shirts that I gave away for awhile.
+Now they're collectors items!

 Below is an image of Jane Austen's letter with the words spelled backwards.